open-dis/open-dis-java/README.md

 ### 3.x release highlights

-* CSharp implementation from Peter Smith.
-He wrote a new xmlpg class to generate CSharp code.

-* Automated patch application.
-The Unix patch utility is used to modify the auotmatically generated code.
-See the patch directory in the open-dis directory.
-Patches are applied via the ant task "patch".
-Windows users; need to install cygwin utilities to be able to use patch, and make some minor changes to the ant build.xml file.

 * Robert Harder has reworked the Java marshal and unmarshal code to use much more memory efficient NIO classes, which dramatically reduce the amount of temporary object memory generated.

 * Sheldon Snyder has contributed dead reckoning algorithms in Java, available in the `edu.nps.moves.deadreckoning` package.

-* Tariq Rashid has contributed an xplane gateway, which reads xplane flight simulator UDP packets and converts them to DIS.
-He's also implemented a KML gateway, which allows low-resolution updates to markers on Google Earth.
-This code is a bit rough right now--it needs to be cleaned up.
-There's no guarantee it works.
-This is available in the xplane directory of open-dis.

-* xmlpg, which generates the source code, is now included in the open-dis lib directory.
-This allows code to be generated completly withing the open-dis directory, rather than trying to do cross-directory builds.
-See the `generateDisSourceCode` ant target.

 * Enumerations.
 The SISO EBV XML document was used to generate Java enumeration classes.
 This can be extended as the EBV XML document is completed.
-A C++ enumerations project would be a useful project for some developer.
 The enumerations are used in several places in the open-dis code, notably the PduFactory.

 * Unit tests.
 The Java code has added some JUnit 4.4 unit tests, primarily to test that post-processing source code patches have been applied correctly.
 These can be extended to provide more complete test coverage.